Pyrinpyi/pyrin-miner/plugins/README.md

 **CAUTION!
 Plugins can run arbitrary code: if you use precompiled, make sure they come from reputable source**

-The plugin system relies on three interfaces defined in `lib.rs` on `kaspa-miner`.
+The plugin system relies on three interfaces defined in `lib.rs` on `pyrin-miner`.
 Each interface refers to an object which has a different job:
   * **Plugin** - the environment and configuration of a type of workers.
   * **WorkerSpec** - Light weight struct containing the initialization arguments for a worker.